 Constructed in 1952, the 240,000 SF department store opened for business as a Robinson’s department store.
-For the next 40 years, the building would continue operating as a Robinson’s department store until Robinson’s merged with May Company California in 1993, at which time the store would rebranded as a Robinson’s-May department store.
+For the next 40 years, the building continued operating as a Robinson’s department store until Robinson’s merged with May Company California in 1993, at which time the store was rebranded as a Robinson’s-May department store.

-Because the site was encumbered by Robinson’s-May’s long-term lease at a below-market rental rate (which meant that the net operating income of the landowner was significantly below market), New Pacific Realty was able to acquire the land for a fraction of what the land would be worth if it wasn’t encumbered by the long-term Robinson’s-May lease.
+Because the site was encumbered by Robinson’s-May’s long-term lease at a below-market rental rate (which meant that the landowner’s net operating income was significantly below market), New Pacific Realty was able to acquire the land for a fraction of what the land would be worth if it wasn’t encumbered by the long-term Robinson’s-May lease.

 Approximately two years into New Pacific Realty’s ownership, Federated Department Stores (which has since been renamed Macy’s) and May Department Stores (parent company of Robinson’s-May) jointly announced that Federated would be acquiring May for $17 billion.
-Consequently, Federated would be closing dozens of Robinson’s-May stores, including the underperforming Beverly Hills location.
-During late 2005, Federated announced its intention to terminate the lease of the Beverly Hills Robinson’s-May location, which would lead to the store’s eventual closing during March 2006.
+Consequently, Federated would be shutting down dozens of Robinson’s-May stores, including the underperforming Beverly Hills location.
+During late 2005, Federated announced its intentions to terminate the lease of the Beverly Hills Robinson’s-May location, which would lead to the store’s eventual closing during March 2006.